 I design the workouts with the weights, repetitions, and sets and send them to their phone.
 They are right there with a video demonstrating how to do the exercise.

 While online training does have its drawbacks, there are many advantages.
 One thing that bugged me about personal training was how expensive it would get.
 If you wanted to train with me for one hour, four times a week, it would cost around $800.
 For most people this is not something they can afford.

-Also, there was that population in the gym who knew how to exercise but could not program anything successfully.
-Online training allows me to help guide them through the process to reach their full potential.
+Also, there was a population in the gym who knew how to exercise but could not program anything successfully.
+Online training allows me to help guide people through the process to reach their full potential.

 Online training is not perfect and is not for everyone.
-That's why for people who are interested in training I require a short application to see if we are compatible.
-What I bring to the table that is unique to other trainers is my ability to listen to a client's desires and adjust their program to them.
-Not everyone needs to eat the same amount of calories, not everyone needs to squat, not everyone wants to go to the gym everyday.
+That's why for people who are interested in training with me I require a short application to see if we are compatible.
+What I bring to the table that is unique to other trainers is my ability to listen to a client's desires and continually adjust their program.
+Not everyone needs to eat the same amount of calories; not everyone needs to squat; not everyone wants to go to the gym everyday.
 I listen to your concerns and will try my best to find a way for you to achieve your goals!